HenrikSamuelsson/c-coding-standard/no-dead-code/no-dead-code.md

 The definition of dead code in this context is; code that is executed but do not affect the program result.

-Dead code can be anything that is not used, such as a variable, function, or parameter.
-Whole blocks of code can also be dead code if it does not do anything useful.
+Dead code can be anything that is not used, such as a variable, function, type declaration, or parameter.
+Statements and whole blocks of code can also be dead code if it does not do anything useful.
 Sections of commented out code also count as dead code.

 ## Noncompliant Example